Photos: The scene at the Georgia vs. Mississippi State game

 1 /

-Georgia head coach Kirby Smart waves to fans during the Dawgs Walk before their game against Mississippi State at Sanford Stadium, Saturday, October 12, 2024, in Athens.
+Georgia fans in the sun watch the team play Mississippi State Saturday at Sanford Stadium on Saturday, October 12, 2024, in Athens.
 (Hyosub Shin / AJC)

 Cookie Settings